Education

 Besides recent popularity, the short story format was quite prevalent in the US and Europe over the past centuries with genres like science fiction, horror, and absurd.

-Let us take a look at some of the best short from US and European authors over the past few centuries.
+Let us take a look at some of the best short stories from US and European authors over the past few centuries.

 Lottery by Shirley Jackson